diogoaurelio/schedoscopeWiki/Test-Framework.md

 within the standard Maven project location, and are made available during the local mode testing.

-## Testing against Minicluster
+### Testing against Minicluster

-As said above, in order to speed up tests, transformations are run completely in local mode if possible; this is currently supported for Hive, Mapreduce and Pig Transformations.
-However, running e.g. an Oozie transformation required a bit more infrastructure; for this purpose, we are using a predefined _Hadoop minicluster_, which is basically a small virtual Hadoop cluster running directly in the VM.
+In order to speed up tests, transformations are run completely in local mode if possible; this is currently supported for Hive, MapReduce and Pig Transformations.
+However, running e.g. an Oozie transformation requires a more infrastructure; for this purpose, we are using a predefined _Hadoop minicluster_, which is basically a small virtual Hadoop cluster running directly in the JVM.
 It ships with all necessary things to run Oozie transformations.

-Setting up the minicluster is easy - just replace the well-known `with test` in the test case specification by `with clustertest`.
+Setting up the minicluster is easy - just replace the `with test` clause in the test case specification by `with clustertest`.
 Then, behind the scenes the minicluster will be launched prior to test execution.
-Properties of the minicluster (e.g. the namenode URI) can be accesed by the `cluster()`
+Properties of the minicluster (e.g. the namenode URI) can be accesed by the `cluster()` method:
-method:

     "my cool view" should s"load correctly " in {
-      new CustomerCustomerNumber() with clustertest {
+      new CoolView() with clustertest {
-        basedOn(vidCustomerNr)
+        basedOn(dependency1)
         withConfiguration(
           ("jobTracker" -> cluster().getJobTrackerUri),
           ("nameNode" -> cluster().getNameNodeUri),